|Title||CHILD REPLACEMENT PROGRAMME|

 Empty Nest Syndrome is the loneliness parents feel when their children leave home.
 But while these parents sit in a quiet house lamenting how quickly their kids grew up, a dog sits in a shelter longing for a home.
 A home it can fill with love and companionship.
 Our idea was to connect these abandoned dogs with lonely parents.
 The Pedigree Child Replacement Programme targeted ‘Empty Nesters’ with a comically blunt campaign encouraging them to adopt a dog and ‘move on’ when their kids moved out.
 All work directed parents to our website (replacethem.co.nz) where they could match the characteristics of their child with the characteristics of an abandoned dog– ensuring the perfect replacement was found.
 To further incentivise adoption we offered parents the chance to turn their child’s old stuff into new stuff for their dog.
 Bedspreads were turned into dog beds, and beloved jackets into dog jackets.

 The Pedigree Child Replacement Programme received global media attention, featuring on prime time news and driving mass interest in dog adoption.
-The campaign drove an 824% lift in dog adoption enquiries through animal shelters as well as a 16% increase in Pedigree’s sales.
+The campaign drove an 824% lift in dog adoption enquiries through animal shelters as well as a 16% lift in Pedigree’s sales.
 Visits to the site far exceeded forecasted expectations, forcing us to find more shelter dogs to meet the demand.
-52% of parents who adopted a dog applied to have their kid’s old things turned into dog things.
 In six weeks we got more online dog adoption enquiries than in the last two years combined, helping to make The Pedigree Child Replacement Programme the most successful Adoption Drive campaign in almost a decade.
 In a country of just 4.5 million people, we achieved over 15m impressions during the campaign period.

 ‘Empty Nesters’ are considered to be anyone between the age of 45 and 75, living without children.
 They have the highest disposable income of any other group, so they’re often targeted by advertisers.
-To stand out and to ensure our work generated interactions, we spoke specifically to our target market’s life stage in a totally unrestrained and comically brutal way.
+To stand out, we needed to speak to them across multiple channels in a totally unrestrained and comically brutal way.
 Our approach to increase adoptions was to build unavoidable intrigue around the campaign.
 This started with the name.
-‘The Pedigree Child Replacement Programme’ was received with disbelief by media outlets, with its brutal honesty helping to spread the campaign through earned and paid channels.
+‘The Pedigree Child Replacement Programme’ was received with disbelief by media outlets, with its straight-talking honesty helping to spread the campaign through PR and paid channels.
 Our promotion to help parents convert their children’s stuff into new stuff for dogs built even further on that intrigue, with hundreds of parents tagging their children in Facebook posts promoting the service.